ssoper/Biruni/README.markdown

-## Biruni - Simple RSS parsing in Objective-c using blocks
+## Biruni - Simple RSS parsing in Objective-C using blocks

 ### Installation
 TODO